Biden granddaughter gets married, offering youthful spin for president turning 80 - KTVZ

 Notable attendees included former Sens.
 Chris Dodd of Connecticut and Ted Kaufman of Delaware, and Secretary of State Tony Blinken and his wife, Evan Ryan, who has served as White House Cabinet secretary.

-Following the exchange of vows, a smaller, family-and-wedding-party-only luncheon was expected to take place in the White House, and later, in the evening, guests will return for a black-tie reception with dessert and dancing, also to be held indoors.
+Following the exchange of vows, a smaller, family-and-wedding-party-only luncheon took place in the White House.

+The celebration continued Saturday night, with approximately 325 guests — more than attended the ceremony — invited to the White House for dancing and dessert.
+The black-tie reception began at approximately 7:30 pm ET and was scheduled to end at midnight.

+The president and first lady mingled with guests, according to two people in attendance who spoke to CNN under the condition of anonymity to protect relationships.
+Guests were asked to relinquish their cell phones, the sources said.

 The grandchild closest — literally — to her grandfather

-In a way, Naomi Biden, 28, is experiencing a White House wedding thanks in large part to her own gumption.
+In a way, Naomi Biden, 28, experienced a White House wedding thanks in large part to her own gumption.
 Biden, an associate at the Washington, DC, law firm Arnold & Porter, pushed her grandfather to run the first time.

 Though the patriarch, Joe Biden has always included his larger family circle, including his five oldest grandchildren when weighing life choices.
 His sensitivity to their feelings, and the invasive nature of a nasty political battle weigh heavy on his mind.